Open-Data-Product-Initiative/v4.1/source/index.html.md

 The right column contains JSON formatted examples of how the specification is used.
 In the future other output formats are added on request basis.

-> Example of JSON formatted snippet from the Open Data Product specification:
+> Example of JSON formatted snippet from the Open Data Product Specification:

 ```javascript
 "monitoring":{